ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 "6 logs were deleted,freeing 13737 bytes."
 ```

-To learn more about the `cf at delete`command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/cli/at_cli.html#delete).
+To learn more about the `bx cf at delete`command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/cli/at_cli.html#delete).

 Use `bx cf at help delete` to get help from the command line.

-**Note:** To delete events automatically, you can set a retention policy by using the CLI command `cf at option`.
+**Note:** To delete events automatically, you can set a retention policy by using the CLI command `bx cf at option`.
 For more information, see [CLI reference](/docs/services/cloud-activity-tracker/cli/at_cli.html#option)